vrypan/fargo/README.md

-  get         Get Farcaster data help        Help about any command inspect     Inspect a cast send version     Get the current version.
+  get         Get Farcaster data help        Help about any command inspect     Inspect a cast send        Submit messages to the network version     Get the current version

 Flags:
   -h, --help   help for fargo